csssj/csssj.org/README.md

 # CSSSJ Website

 Welcome!
-If you can read this, it's because you've been invited to help care for the website of the Cactus and Succulent Society of San Jose, a.k.a. the CSSSJ.
+This repository hosts the content for [the website][csssj.org] of the Cactus and Succulent Society of San Jose, a.k.a. the CSSSJ.
 Our hope is that, just as with the plants we love, a little attention and love will have it thriving.

 For the time being, this repository will have two principal branches, `master` and `dev`.
 The content of `master` will live in [csssj.org][], while the `dev` branch will be deployed to [dev.csssj.org][].

-For the time being, those deployments will be manual, i.e. someone logs into [csssj.org][] and performs a `git pull`.
-If our updates ever become voluminous enough, we'll revisit that.
+At present, those deployments will be manual: that is, someone will have to log into the host system, go into the directory corresponding to the site, and perform a `git pull`.
+If our updates ever become voluminous enough to make that tedious and/or cumbersome, we'll revisit that approach and see about automating it.

 [csssj.org]: https://csssj.org
 [dev.csssj.org]: https://dev.csssj.org